uace-azmet/data-preview-and-download/README.md

 # data-preview-and-download
-Shiny app to preview and download AZMet data
+Shiny app to preview and download hourly and daily data from individual AZMet stations and by date range